+We've already looked at examples of asynchronous methods that return Task, Task<T>, ValueTask<T>, and IAsyncEnumerable<T>.
 The last return option available for an async method is void—a method henceforth referred to as an async void method.
-However, async void methods should generally be avoided.
+However, async void methods should generally be avoided and might more accurately be considered a non-option.
 Unlike when returning a Task/Task<T>, when there is a return, it is indeterminate when a method completes executing, and if an exception occurs, returning void means there is no such container to report an exception.
-In the exception case, any exception that is thrown on an async void method likely ends up on the UI SynchronizationContext—effectively an unhandled exception (see the Advanced Topic titled “Dealing with Unhandled Exceptions on a Thread”).
+In the exception case, any exception that is thrown on an async void method likely ends up on the UI SynchronizationContext—effectively an unhandled exception (see the Advanced Topic titled “Dealing with Unhandled Exceptions on a Thread” in the previous chapter).

 If async void methods should be generally avoided, why are they allowed in the first place?
 It’s because async void methods can be used to enable async event handlers.
 As discussed in Chapter 14, an event should be declared as an EventHandler<T> where EventHandler<T> has a signature of